SowmyaAji/SpellChecker/README.md

 #Output
 Suggestion word with transposed letters
-('This maybe the word you are looking for: ', ['able']) ('Options: ', ['late', 'real', 'beat', 'deal', 'blue', 'lead', 'base', 'ball'])
+('This maybe the word you are looking for: ', ['able'])

+Additional suggestions, in case it is not just a problem of transposed letteres ('Options: ', ['late', 'real', 'beat', 'deal', 'blue', 'lead', 'base', 'ball'])

 #Input